 Níor chuala mé an Seanadóir Mullen.

 The issue needs to be addressed.
-All of us stand with the nurses in wanting this dispute resolved and in recognising and putting a value on the work they do.
-I hope that this can be done in the short term because, as Senator Devine said, we do not want to go back to the days when Fianna Fáil was in power and we had nine days of disputes.
+All of us stand with nurses in wanting the dispute to be resolved and in recognising and putting a value on the work they do.
+I hope this can be done in the short term because, as Senator Devine said, we do not want to go back to the days when Fianna Fáil was in power and we had nine days of disputes.

 We also had nine nights.

-Senator Ardagh made a point regarding anti-social behaviour and drug dealing in the city.
+Senator Ardagh made a point about anti-social behaviour and drug dealing in the city.
 It is a matter of huge concern.
-I highlight to the Senator that her concerns might be better articulated to the Minister of State, Deputy Catherine Byrne, who has responsibility for drugs and local drugs task forces, and to the Minister for Justice and Equality through a Commencement matter.
+I highlight for the Senator that her concerns might be better articulated to the Minister of State, Deputy Catherine Byrne, who has responsibility for drugs and the local drugs task forces and to the Minister for Justice and Equality through a Commencement matter.
 The local joint policing committee could also pursue the issue.
 We will have the Minister come to the House in due course to discuss the Senator's point.

 A number of Members of the House, including Senators Ardagh, Marie-Louise O'Donnell, Nash, Feighan and Conway, raised the issue of Brexit.
 It is absolutely extraordinary that last night the UK House of Commons again voted to renege on a commitment made by the UK's Prime Minister.
-As a country and a government, we had an agreement which had been signed up to by the UK Government.
-Theresa May advocated for the need for the backstop.
+As a country and Government, we had an agreement which had been signed up to by the UK Government.
+Mrs. Theresa May advocated for the need for the backstop.
 We can read her speeches on the backstop.
 It is only in recent days that she seems to have changed her mind in order to facilitate and appease some of her own colleagues in the Tory Party.
 It is disappointing that she has done so.
-Ireland has been consistent in our position in respect of protecting the interests of our country on an all-island basis.
+Ireland has been consistent in its position on protecting the interests of the country on an all-island basis.
 To see the Prime Minister vote against her own deal is disappointing.
 We have not seen an alternative from the British Government.
 We need to see it.
-I was heartened by the remarks of Donald Tusk, the Taoiseach, and the Tánaiste last night and today.
-They said that our position is not going to change.
+I was heartened by the remarks of Donald Tusk, the Taoiseach and the Tánaiste last night and today.
+They said our position was not going to change.
 There is no such thing as a good outcome to Brexit.
-It is now incumbent on the European Union to stand with Ireland but it is equally important that the British Government puts forward an alternative, as it has not done to date.
+It is now incumbent on the European Union to stand with Ireland, but it is equally important that the British Government put forward an alternative, as it has not done to date.
 Doing this deal has taken two years.
 It is extraordinary.
 The best thing we can do now is to stand with the Minister, Deputy Coveney; the Minster of State, Deputy McEntee; the Taoiseach; and the European Union in working to ensure a resolution.
-We need a resolution to the issue of the backstop.
+We need a resolution of the issue of the backstop.

 Senator Marie-Louise O'Donnell raised the very important issue of the Assisted Decision Making (Capacity) Act 2015.
 I will be happy to take up the matter of the commencement of sections 3 and 8 with the Department.
 The points the Senator made are very relevant.

-Senator Kelleher raised two very important matters regarding the Travelling community.
-We were all appalled at the tragedy that took place in Carrickmines.
+Senator Kelleher raised two very important matters regarding the Traveller community.
+We were all appalled by the tragedy that took place in Carrickmines.
 We remember those families who are still in mourning today.
-All members of local authorities and all of us, as public representatives, should read the report of the inquest in Carrickmines because it has very far-reaching implications.
-We have a responsibility and a duty, as elected public representatives, to represent all people, not just some.
-We should look at the recommendations around new fire safety guidelines, fire safety champions, and the positioning of caravans.
-We should not just cast it aside because of some people's perceptions of the Travelling community.
-Far from it; we should be absolutely adamant in ensuring that the memorial we erect as a legacy arising from the tragedy is that we never have another Carrickmines.
-These are human beings and citizens of our country who deserve respect and who deserve to have, and should have, the arms of local government and Government around them.
+All members of local authorities and all of us, as public representatives, should read the report on the inquest in Carrickmines because it has very far-reaching implications.
+We have a responsibility and duty, as elected public representatives, to represent all people, not just some.
+We should look at the recommendations related to new fire safety guidelines, fire safety champions and the positioning of caravans.
+We should not just cast it aside because of some people's perceptions of the Traveller community.
+Far from it; we should be absolutely adamant in ensuring the memorial we erect as a legacy arising from the tragedy is that we never have another Carrickmines.
+These are human beings and citizens of the country who deserve respect and who deserve to have and should have the arms of local government and the Government around them.
 I will be happy to have the Minister come to the House in that regard.
-Regarding the matter of the report of the European Committee of Social Rights, I do not have the information about which the Senator spoke but I would be very happy to have the Minister of State, Deputy English, come to the House on that matter.
+On the matter of the report of the European Committee of Social Rights, I do not have the information about which the Senator spoke, but I would be very happy to have the Minister of State, Deputy English, come to the House to discuss the matter.

 Senator Conway-Walsh raised the matter of rogue traders and crime.
 I concur with her in respect of rogue traders.
-There seems to be an epidemic of rogue traders around the country.
+There seems to be an epidemic of rogue traders throughout the country.
 I am a member of the joint policing committees of Cork city and Cork county.
-We have had reports on that issue.
-It is important that people are vigilant.
+We have had reports on the issue.
+It is important that people be vigilant.